 AI & Algorithmic Cultures is a research group at the Centre for Postdigital Cultures, Coventry University, launched in June 2021.
-We aim to critically question current definitions and uses of algorithms and AI, and to re-imagine and re-define them through practice and publishing, drawing from artistic research, anthropological methods and technical development.
-Research excellence is thereby achieved by combining technical innovation with artistic practice and multicultural research to address important societal and environmental issues related to AI and algorithmic cultures, addressing for example UKRI’s Grand Challenge on Artificial Intelligence and Data.
+We interrogate and develop new uses of algorithms and AI, and to re-imagine and re-define them through technical development, anthropological research, artistic practice, and critical theory.
+We have a strong focus on ethics, social justice, diversity, equity and inclusion.
+Research excellence is thereby achieved by combining technical innovation with multicultural, critical and creative research to address important societal and environmental issues related to AI and algorithmic cultures.

 Our approach